-One year a couple of high school friends and me got the idea to do some winter camping.
-My parents were kinda’ nervous about it, but they let us go on a 3 day trip.
-We hiked upriver about 6 miles and pitched camp near an open spot in the river.
-By morning that open spot had about three inches of ice on it.
+One year, a couple of high school friends and me got the idea to do some winter camping.
+My parents were kinda nervous about it, but they let us go on a three-day trip.
+We hiked upriver about six miles and pitched camp near an open spot in the river.
+By morning, that open spot had about three inches of ice on it.
 We learned afterward that it got to 20 below that night.
 I guess my parents got worried so they hiked out on Sunday and tried to find us by following our tracks.
-We had hiked up too far - they didn’t find us.
+We had hiked up too far—they didn’t find us.
 Fortunately, we were just fine in our tent.
 But I walked into our house on Monday morning not even realizing that it had been 20 below or that my parents had been looking for us.
 They were not pleased.
 But that was the kind of stuff we did as kids.
 I was called to nature and didn’t mind the extremes.

 The wooden ships have these huge timbers, and down below they're all just sitting there quietly.
 You're making a heck of a lot of noise with your breathing, but they're just sitting there, and they've been there for so long.
-You can go down stand on the deck of this ship that's been there for fifty, a hundred years.
-Sometimes you’ll find remnants from the logging days - old logs with chains, and on the ends of the logs you see the stamps of the old lumber companies.
+You can go down and stand on the deck of this ship that's been there for 50, 100 years.
+Sometimes you’ll find remnants from the logging days—old logs with chains, and on the ends of the logs you see the stamps of the old lumber companies.
 A whole lot of history is preserved down there, and you don't see it from up here.

-Some people look out one our Great Lakes and say, ‘Wow what a beautiful lake’.
+Some people look out on our Great Lakes and say, ‘Wow what a beautiful lake.’
 They are, of course, but learning to dive, you look at the lakes totally differently.
 You forever wonder, ‘What's under there?’
 The mystery draws you in.
 It’s such a cool feeling to be able to explore under the surface.”

 John: “I met my wife by crashing her sister's wedding.